WE ARE OPEN!

 Please remember to wear your hearing aids 8-10 hours a day at this time, just like you always should.
 Consistency of use is so important, not just for your hearing, but for your brain health and access to communication at this time.
 I also want to remind you that social distancing does not have to mean social isolation.
 I encourage you to find ways to reach out to the people you care about.
 In addition, we are here for you.
 Feel free to reach out to us if you need anything.

-Most importantly, please stay home and stay safe.
-Know that we look forward to continuing to help you with your hearing healthcare now and after we are past this virus.
+We look forward to continuing to help you with your hearing healthcare now and after we are past this virus.